 If your employer doesn’t offer insurance that covers fertility treatments, you should take the issue to HR or a higher power to see if it’s possible.
 If it’s a large organization that has other employees dealing with the same issues, it may be something they’d be willing to change.

 You should also conduct some research around grants offered by non-profits.
 There are many that exist to help with the cost of insemination.
-You can start by using our Find a Grant tool.

 Out of pocket expenses